-I wandered into the White Lion for a quick drink the other night and, while I was waiting to be served, a bloke at the bar started talking to me.
+I wandered into The Queens for a quick drink the other night and, while I was waiting to be served, this bloke at the bar started talking to me.
 He was about my age, my height, my build: a little worn, intense, well-spoken, a bit stand-offish at first but, after a couple of pints, twinkle-eyed, sharp and funny.
-Sitting down next to a gentle fire, we talked about Russell Brand and Jeremy Paxman for a while, then about Clegg and Cameron, about Gove, about Miley Cyrus, about the idea of the two of them as a couple, about the impending destruction of the NHS.
-We disagreed – amicably – about whether Sherwood was the right manager to take Spurs to the next level and about the relative merits of Stax and Motown; we did that lazy, disingenuous male-bonding ‘can’t-live-with-’em . . .’ thing men in pubs do about women.
-And we bought each other beer after beer, whisky after whisky; as evening slurred into night, it turned out he was from the same part of the world as me – we even knew one or two of the same people – though he seemed to dislike this town, this country, this slippery, hollow age much, much more than me: he loathed our lack of curiosity and wonder, our celeb-worshipping superficiality, our disconnections, our casual violence.
+Sat down next to a gentle fire, we talked about Taylor Swift and Kanye for a while, then about Cameron and pigs, about ISIS and Trump, about the ongoing destruction of the NHS.
+We disagreed – amicably – about whether Pochettino was the right man to take Spurs to the next level and about the relative merits of Stax and Motown; we did that lazy, disingenuous male-bonding ‘can’t-live-with-’em . . .’ thing men in pubs do about women.
+We bought each other beer after beer, whiskey after whiskey; as evening slurred into night, he said he was from Enfield too, ‘sort of’ – we even knew one or two of the same people – though he seemed to dislike this city, this country, this slippery, hollow age much, much more than me: he loathed our lack of curiosity and wonder, our celeb-worshipping superficiality, our disconnections, our casual violence.

 I couldn’t do it, I said, because I’d been trying to write the bloody thing for days but I couldn’t find a way to be completely honest.
 Everything I wrote felt (as usual) awkward and partial and avoidant and self-protective.
 I didn’t want to hurt people, I didn’t want to hurt myself and, I said, if I couldn’t be completely direct and honest and open and transparent, why write anything at all?
 I’d been reading stuff on blogs and in the papers recently which seemed stunning in its ability to be both exquisite art and laid-bare truth and I knew I didn’t have what it took to do that.
 Yet the last few days in particular, I said, had been a time of stampeding, contradictory emotions, a time when all my mistakes and wrong-turns had begun pounding on me, shaking me, refusing to let go, refusing to let things be, to let me move on.
 And Christmas and New Year and all their attendant, lacerating nostalgia and twisted romance and mocking idealism were becoming smothering, suffocating.
 I’d started wondering, I heard myself saying, to what extent I was luxuriating in sadness and loss and fear, enjoying all the yearning, pining-blue holes in my life, the cracks in my soul that I kept open with alcohol and music and rumination and conversation.
 I needed, I told him, to find a way to express all this.

+I felt tearful, suddenly, and the laughter of other people in the pub, the background throb of chat and music felt strangling, poisoning.
 He looked at me, this strange, familiar man, stayed silent for a few moments and then started talking, hesitantly at first, about saudade, hiraeth, Sehnsucht, kaiho, extranar (he seemed to have the word in a hundred different languages).
-CS Lewis, he said, had a lot to say about what I was describing, had written that this romanticising of suffering, this wallowing in unfulfilled longing, was inevitably sweeter than the eventual achievement of anything we might want.
+There was a man he knew, he said, who had a lot to say about what I was describing, had written that this romanticising of suffering, this wallowing in unfulfilled longing, was inevitably sweeter than the eventual achievement of anything we might want.

 I found this idea disconcerting, chilling, momentarily paralysing and then felt myself, suddenly, overrun with images of desire and love and loss, thought quickly buried under an avalanche of heart-tearing memory.
-The people I’d hurt this year, the people who’d hurt me, ran yelling through my mind: a wild, raging mob desperate to burn and loot and wreck, desperate to articulate their fury and their righteous pain.
-With a surge of ancient fear, I felt, again, the loneliness of childhood, mourned – with an anguish that felt overwhelming – the fact that I’d never learned how to connect with people, how properly to give and receive love.
+The people I’d hurt this year, the people who’d hurt me, ran yelling through my mind: a wild, raging, pitchforked mob desperate to burn and loot and wreck, desperate to articulate their fury and their righteous pain.
+With a surge of ancient fear, I felt, again, the loneliness of childhood, mourned – with an anguish that felt overwhelming – the fact that I’d never quite learned how to connect with people, how properly to give and receive love.
 I remembered, with a crushing blow to the chest, how someone had said to me – shown me – that, much of the time, I couldn’t distinguish between emotional intimacy and sexual intimacy and spiritual intimacy and that I separated them when they were, so often, the same thing.
-I wanted to tell the man all of this – I wanted to tell him everything I’d ever felt or thought or wanted – but I was finding it hard to breathe now, could feel the sweat on my forehead, my heart pumping.
+I wanted to tell the stranger all of this – I wanted to tell him everything I’d ever felt or thought or wanted – but I was finding it hard to breathe now, could feel the sweat on my forehead, my heart pumping.
 I no longer knew how to – or wanted – to speak.
 Words seemed even more pointless than usual, their masking, obfuscating impotence worse than useless.

 So this was madness, then.
-I felt a hand touch my arm, looked up and saw the man smiling across at me: ‘Talk to me,’ he said.
+I felt a hand touch my arm, looked up and saw the stranger smiling across at me: ‘Talk to me more,’ he said.

-He asked me then about uncertainty, asked me what I’d meant when I said I think sometimes I make ‘not knowing’ into a virtue.
+He asked me about uncertainty, asked me what I’d meant when I said I think sometimes I make ‘not knowing’ into a virtue.
 I told him I mistrust the definite, the absolute, that I repeatedly, pompously, caution students against feeling they ever understand another human being, warn them against categorising and pinning and labelling and sorting.
 I started, then, to rehearse my usual speech about all this but he cut across me and asked me if I ever did any of that myself, any of the positioning and objectifying?
 I just smiled, a little thrown, again, and he stared straight at me then, asked me if, actually, I thought maybe I hid from real communication behind this ‘fog of cleverness and reflection,’ if my writing was really a deliberate attempt to NOT communicate, to blur, to self-mythologise, to con myself – and others?
 Fuck off, I wanted to say.
 Fuck right off.

-Before I could say anything, he stood up, a little unsteadily, and, without a backward glance, walked across the bar and out the door into the hard, snowy night.
+Before I could say anything, he stood up, a little unsteadily, and, without a backward glance, walked across the bar and out the door into the hard, misty night.
 I sat there, for a few minutes, feeling abandoned, empty, cold, dead.
 A barman, clankily collecting glasses, brought me back into the here and now and I noticed a folded sheet of paper on the table in front of me, a little damp with beer.
 I picked it up, opened it and saw there was something written on it, written beautifully in ink, written with meticulous care and grace: